 "Naturally," Mahihko said in a reassuring voice that wasn’t altogether convincing, a small smile tugging at his maw.

 Their cautious trek across the box canyon had so far not sparked any response from the opposing base, which admittedly made the two wolves somewhat relieved.
-They were still trying to wrap their heads around the concept of a world that was defined to its very core by a recurring, decades-old 'holy war' that pitted an entire species against one another.
+They were still trying to wrap their heads around the concept of a world that was defined to its very core by a recurring, centuries-old 'holy war' that pitted an entire species against itself.
 And while he knew it would be a terrible idea to bring it up aloud, Mahihko couldn’t help but marvel that – so far – the so-called ‘chupadores’ on either side bore plenty of resemblance to each other.
 With the exception of Sarge’s virulent military fanaticism, there were no real earth-shattering differences between the soldiers they’d met.
 Their brief time on either side had already shown that most of them seemed indifferent to the fighting as it was.